-If the answer is "we cannot find it" or "it does not exist" (i.e., response #4 above) then the response must:
+If the answer is "we cannot find it" or "it does not exist" (i.e., response 4 above), the response must:

 - 1. Be in writing, and - 2.
-If the public body knows that another public body has the records may be found, it must provide contact information for the other public body.
+If the public body knows that another public body has the records, it must provide contact information for the other public body.

-If the answer is "we need more time" and the public body would like seven additional working days to respond (i.e., response #5 above), the response must:
+If the answer is "we need more time" and the public body would like seven additional working days to respond (i.e., response 5 above), the response must:

 - 1. Be in writing, and - 2.
-Specify the conditions that make production of the records impossible.
+Specify the conditions that make production of the records within the five-workday period impossible.